Diamond Engagement Rings: The Complete Guide to Choosing Your Ring

 That is why the choice deserves real thought.
 Not months of anxiety, but genuine consideration of what will make your partner's eyes light up.
 The wrong ring is not a disaster.
 But the right one becomes irreplaceable.

 This guide covers diamond engagement rings specifically - settings, styles, and practical decisions.
-Not general buying advice, not wedding bands.
+For broader buying advice, see our how to choose an engagement ring guide; for the matching wedding ring, see the dedicated diamond wedding bands guide.
 The diamond ring itself: how it is built, what makes different styles work, and how to navigate the real choices ahead.

 Ring Settings Explained